NeoSOFT-Technologies/console/wiki/setup/concepts.md

 ## 3. Redux

-   a. actions :- ( Actions have a type field that tells what kind of action to perform and all other fields contain
-                  information or data. in "src/app/redux/actions" folder contains files with redux actions)
+      a. actions :- ( Actions have a type field that tells what kind of action to perform and all other fields contain information or data. in "src/app/redux/actions" folder contains files with redux actions)

-   b. reducer :- (a reducer is a pure function that takes an action and the previous state of the application and
-                  returns the new state. in "src/app/redux/reducers" contains file with reducer functions)
+      b. reducer :- (a reducer is a pure function that takes an action and the previous state of the application and returns the new state. in "src/app/redux/reducers" contains file with reducer functions)

       c. store :-    ("src/app/redux/store" contains a file in which store is created.)

       d. createStore :-  (a method used to create a storage space where data would be stored and provided to application)

       e. combineReducers :- (method used to combine multiple reducers)

       f.
-Provider  :-  (a component which works as a wrapper for other components where redux storage needs
-                     to be accessed by any component not encapsulated inside this wrapper would not be able to access redux storage.)
+Provider  :-  (a component which works as a wrapper for other components where redux storage needs to be accessed by any component not encapsulated inside this wrapper would not be able to access redux storage.)

       g. useSelector,useDispatch :-  (hookes used in function components to access and manipulate redux storage)

       h. connect :-  (a method used with "mapStateToProps" method to use redux in class components)

 ## 4. Redux Toolkit

+      a.
+Slice
+      b. createSlice
+      c. createAsyncThunk
+      d. extraReducers

 ## 5. React-Router-Dom

-   a.BrowserRouter      (a component which works as a wrapper for other components which use routing in react)
+      a.
+BrowserRouter      (a component which works as a wrapper for other components which use routing in react)

-   b.Routes       (a Routes component is similar to a "switch" statement in many programming languages ,
+      b.
+Routes       (a Routes component is similar to a "switch" statement in many programming languages ,
                      it switches between components according to route path, hence it encapsulates all components which need to be switched between each other.)

-   c.Route         (it defines a particular path for a component to be displayed in react-dom)
+      c.
+Route         (it defines a particular path for a component to be displayed in react-dom)

-   e.useLocation   (hook used to access location and data passed through previous component)
+      e. useLocation   (hook used to access location and data passed through previous component)

-   f.useNavigate   (hook used to navigate )
+      f. useNavigate   (hook used to navigate )

-   g.Navigate (a component used to navigate through react-dom)
+      g.
+Navigate (a component used to navigate through react-dom)

-   h.Link (a component used to navigate through react-dom)
+      h.
+Link (a component used to navigate through react-dom)

 ## 6. React-Bootstrap

-   a.React-Bootstrap Components
+      a.
+React-Bootstrap Components
-   b.inline styling
+      b. inline styling
-   c.bootstrap classes
+      c. bootstrap classes

 ## 7. Bootstrap

-   a.bootstrap components
+      a. bootstrap components
-   b.bootstrap classes
+      b. bootstrap classes

 ## 8. Regular Expression

-   a.create a regular expression
+      a. create a regular expression
-   b.test data against regular
+      b. test data against regular

 ## 9. Axios

-   a.GET,POST,PUT,DELETE requests
+      a.
+GET,POST,PUT,DELETE requests
-   b.headers
-   c.params
-   d.query
+      b. headers
+      c. params
+      d. query
-   e.request body
+      e. request body

 ## 10.Sass

       a. preprocessing
       b. using variables
       c. nesting
       d. partials
       e. modules
       f. extend/inheritance
       g. operators
       h. mixins

 ## 11. GridJs

       a.Grid
       b.data
       c.columns
       d.pagination
       e.searching & sorting

 ## 12. Reuseable Components :-
       (These components are like a template which can be used multiple times in our project and used with props to pass data into it.)

 ## 13. Environmental files :-
       (these files are used to store sensitive data like certain tokens and PORT numbers, connection links ,etc.)

 ## NPM Modules